Algebraic interpretation of discrete families of matrix valued orthogonal polynomials

 with $\alpha_{n,n}=\prod_{i=1}^n a_{k+i}^*$ and $\alpha_{-n,n}=\prod_{i+0}^{n-1}a_{k-i}$.
 The $j$th ($1\leq j\leq n$) coefficient on the diagonal of $A_k$ is then

 This proves that $A_k$ is invertible. \end{proof}

 \begin{remark} As seen in the proof, the explicit coefficients in $A_k$ and $B_k$ can be computed by induction from the action of $P$ on $\ket{k}$.
-However, the explicit expression for these coefficients quickly become difficult to handle when $n$ increase.

-For the sake of simplicity we used the operator $P^n$, but similar constructions can also be carried out considering $q(P),$ where $q$ is a polynomial of degree $n$ with scalar coefficients.
+However, the explicit expression for these coefficients quickly become difficult to handle when $n$ increase. \end{remark} \begin{remark} For the sake of simplicity we have used the operator $P^n$, but similar constructions can also be carried out by considering $q(P)$, where $q$ is a polynomial of degree $n$ with scalar coefficients.
 This provides a method for generating additional examples.
-An even more general situation would be to choose an operator $P$ acting $2n+1$ diagonally on $\ket k$.
-This is very similar to the ideas developed in \cite{DuranVanAssche95}. \end{remark} \begin{remark} In a probabilistic context, building on the foundational work of Karlin and McGregor, which established a deep connection between random walks with tridiagonal transition matrices and the theory of orthogonal polynomials, the authors in \cite{RomanMenchon} study an extension of this framework in which the transition matrix is given by a polynomial in a tridiagonal matrix, allowing transitions beyond nearest neighbors.
+An even more general situation arises by considering an operator $P$ acting $(2n+1)$-diagonally on $\ket{k}$, which is closely related to the ideas developed in \cite{DuranVanAssche95}. \end{remark} \begin{remark} In a probabilistic context, building on the foundational work of Karlin and McGregor, which established a deep connection between random walks with tridiagonal transition matrices and the theory of orthogonal polynomials, the authors in \cite{RomanMenchon} study an extension of this framework in which the transition matrix is given by a polynomial in a tridiagonal matrix, allowing transitions beyond nearest neighbors.
 The example provided in \cite{RomanMenchon} can be understood in our setting by considering an specific second degree polynomial $q(P)$, c.f. \cite[Sec 4.1]{RomanMenchon}.
 This example illustrates the significant potential of the algebraic framework developed in the present article. \end{remark}

-To conclude we mention another interesting family of polynomials $R_k$ related to the family $\Pi_k$.
-It will satisfy a simpler orthogonality relation with diagonal weights but the first polynomial $R_0$ will not be the identity and might even have non zero degree. \begin{remark} The case $n=1$ of the method simplifies to the scalar case \cite{GranovskiiZhedanov86,Zhedanov96}, where scalar orthogonal polynomials are recovered as transition coefficients:
+\begin{remark} The case $n=1$ of the method simplifies to the scalar case \cite{GranovskiiZhedanov86,Zhedanov96}, where scalar orthonormal polynomials are recovered as transition coefficients: